 A conviction may jeopardize several aspects of your life, including your ability to work in certain professions.
 The penalties will only increase for additional criminal convictions, so pleading guilty will not necessarily allow you to put the case behind you quickly.

-Receive the aggressive defense you need in Virginia Beach by calling The Law Offices of Daniel J. Miller - free consultation!
+Receive the aggressive defense you need by calling The Law Offices of Daniel J. Miller - free consultation!